 For me, as a mother, I am realizing that my responsibility lies in the legacy that I leave behind in this world.
 My children have many of the same privileges as I have, and as a parent, it is my responsibility to instill in them gratitude and humility.
 Ultimately, I want my children to have a greater appreciation and understanding of the world around them.

 Want to know how we are teaching our kids as we travel?
 Here are some ways we incorporate worldschooling into our travel experiences.

 How to talk to your children about privilege in travel

 It’s never too early to get your kids aware of the privileges they possess as travelers.
-Farzana Nayani has written a great book called Raising Multi-Cultural Kids: Tools For Nurturing Identity In A Racialized World.
+Farzana Nayani has written a great book about how to talk to kids about topics like race, especially for families of mixed race.
 Even if you’re not part of a multi-cultural family, this book has great insight into talking about race and privilege with your kids.